 Request for Council Information

-The Local Government Act 2020 requires various documents to be made publicly available, and additional documents may be able to be released upon request.
-Facilitating access to these documents supports good governance through openness and accountability, and aligns with Council’s Public Transparency Policy.(PDF, 210KB)
+The Local Government Act 2020 requires various documents to be made publicly available, and additional documents may be released upon request.
+Facilitating access to these documents supports good governance through openness and accountability, and aligns with Council’s Public Transparency Policy(PDF, 210KB).

-In some cases, information will only be able to be sought through a Freedom of Information request.
+In some cases, information will only be accessible through a Freedom of Information (FOI) request.
 Council will advise you if this is the case.

 If you are requesting copies of planning documents, please visit Council's Planning Forms, Fees and Checklists page.
 For copies of building documents, please visit Apply for Building Documents or Information.

-If you are wishing to request a document of Council's you may do so via completing the following form.
+If you are wishing to request a document from Council, you may do so via completing the following form:

 Submit a Request for Council Information

-This form will be assessed by Officers, they will determine what is available to be released publicly (without incurring fees) or whether the application will need to proceed to the following Freedom of Information Request, in which is a legislative process, governed by the Freedom of Information Act 1982
+This form will be assessed by officers who will determine what, if anything, is available to be released publicly (without incurring fees) or whether the application requires submission of an FOI request which, as a legislative process, is governed by the Freedom of Information Act 1982.